andrzejlisek/ScriptSDCC/Readme.md

 After deploying, application should run on another machine, without Qt preinstalled.

 ## Programming API
-Do wrote own script, you can use supplied API consisting of C headers.
+To write own script, you can use supplied API consisting of C headers.
 The details are described in &quot;readme.txt&quot;.